Kerbalism/Kerbalism/README.rst

 around the vessel doesn't require extra vehicular activities.
 Some data can be transmitted back directly, while other data needs to be analyzed in a lab first.
 Analyzing takes a long time, happens transparently to loaded and unloaded vessels alike, and can't be cheated to create science out of thin air.
-An interesting method is used to bridge existing stock and third-party experiments to the new science system, that work for most experiments without requiring ad-hoc support.
+An interesting method is used to bridge existing stock and third-party experiments to the new science system, that works for most experiments without requiring ad-hoc support.